EO Green by Ensar Oud

 1

-A great, very informative review that also highlights the ambivalences that come with "enjoying" such immensely valuable scents.
-I am really curious to smell a "real" oud scent, but my wallet and my rational part would not allow me to buy such an expensive fragrance.
-But well, some others spend horrendous amounts on fine wines or whiskies.
-Everyone defines for himself his individual, personal treasure.
+A great, very informative review that also highlights the ambivalences that come with the "enjoyment" of such immensely valuable fragrances.
+I'm really curious to smell a "real" oud scent, but my wallet and my rational side wouldn't allow me to buy such an expensive perfume.
+But then again, some people spend outrageous amounts on fine wines or whiskies.
+Everyone defines their own individual, personal treasure.
 Thank you!

 DorabellaDorabella 4 years ago